-- If they expect that you will make bail and be released quickly, you might be able to keep wearing street clothes, if not you you will have to wear a jail uniform.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing street clothes, if not you will have to wear a jail uniform.

 Have you ever been booked into jail?
 If you have, you should tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help other people to get through the procedure?

 Post A Comment